-Effective May 25, 2018, we have upgraded many of the privacy-related features on Bottle Makes Three.
-We believe these changes will give you more visibility and more control over the data you share with us.
+Below you will find the details of the privacy-related features on Bottle Makes Three.
+We believe that this information will give you visibility and control over the data you share with us.

 Who We Are

-Howdy!
-We are Jeff and Chris Estes, and we’re the team behind https://www.BottleMakesThree.com (“Bottle Makes Three.”)
-Our blog is about sharing our adventures with you, and providing you news and information about craft beer and spirits in Colorado and beyond.
+Hello!
+We are Jeff and Chris Estes, founders of https://www.BottleMakesThree.com (“Bottle Makes Three.”)
+Our blog is about sharing our adventures, and providing you news and information about craft beer, spirits, and more.
 While we may like to share details about ourselves with you, it’s our policy to respect your privacy when you visit our site.

 What Personal Data We Collect and Why We Collect It